OneDestinys/teamproject/README.md

 We started the project by really talking to each other and pinpointing the key things that we wanted from this project, and developing a project timeline that will help us get to there.
 We broke the project into various steps,

 1. Create a Discord account and a new application
-2. Choose frameworks that best represents the project, suits the needs of our bot and something we are most comfortable working with
+2. Choose frameworks that best represents the project, suits the needs of our bot and something we were most comfortable working with

 ## Results